dotnet/csharplang/proposals/csharp-8.0/ranges.md

 ## Alternatives

-If we decide not to implement the feature (which is majorly a syntactic sugar), developers can still define such interfaces/operations explicitly, but it will result in a lot more boilerplate code that can be avoided, and harder to unify types/experience across the many collection types in .NET.
+The new operators (`^` and `..`) are syntactic sugar.
+The functionality can be implemented by explicit calls to `System.Index` and `System.Range` factory methods, but it will result in a lot more boilerplate code, and the experience will be unintuitive.

 ## IL Representation